Menu

 • They can be achieved in any school-based context.
 This includes school workshops and simulated workplace settings – any structured, supported, and supervised environment where students’ work relates to building, construction, and allied trades.

 • Students don’t need to achieve the standard of commercial competency.
-Unlike other unit standards, BCATS focus on the skills required to enter a building, construction, and allied trades career.
+Unlike other standards, BCATS focus on the skills required to enter a building, construction, and allied trades career.
 In short, a BCATS graduate is an ideal candidate for an apprenticeship!

 BCATS programmes: